-The BA in Development Economics programme aims to contribute to the economic and cultural development of Bhutan and to promote the personal development and well-being of the people by imparting relevant and good quality education.
-The programme emphasizes learning at the current frontier of economic knowledge.
+The programme deals with the principal issues of economic development, with the objective of preparing students for employment in the development sectors of the country and for further study and research in this subject area.
+It also aims to promote the overall personal development and well-being of the students by imparting relevant and good quality education in the core and general education modules offered in the programme, thereby enabling the graduates to contribute to the economic and social development of Bhutan and possibly in the global arena.
+The programme emphasizes learning at the current frontier of knowledge in the subject of Economics.
 It places an emphasis on the understanding of basic economic principles at a level of rigor generally appropriate to an undergraduate experience.
-The programme is designed to provide a firm grounding in modern economic theory with special emphasis on the issues pertaining to economic development and instil a capacity amongst learners for independent thought about economic policies and problems.
-The programme will aim to intellectually stimulate the students to apply the subject knowledge to a range of development problems by encouraging critical, evaluative, and strategic thinking.
+The programme is designed to provide a firm grounding in modern economic theory with special emphasis on the issues pertaining to economic development and instill a capacity amongst students for independent thought about economic policies and problems.
+The programme aims to produce economists who are socio-politically engaged, quantitatively adept, historically informed, and philosophically grounded.

 KU1.
 Explain the fundamental principles of economics, including microeconomics and macroeconomics.